 Jan Boublik, MD, PhD, is an assistant professor of anesthesiology at Stanford University.
 He graduated medical school and received a PhD in bioengineering from Medizinische Hochschule Hannover, Germany, including two years as a visiting scientist at the Massachusetts Institute of Technology, Division of Health Sciences and Technology, and he completed his residency at Brigham and Women’s Hospital in Boston, MA.
-His research interests include point-of-care ultrasonography (#POCUS), functional outcomes after surgery, innovative technologies and techniques in anesthesia.
-He was a founding member of the Perioperative Point-of-Care Ultrasound Special Interest Group.
+His research interests include point-of-care ultrasonography ( #PoCUS), functional outcomes after surgery, innovative technologies and techniques in anesthesia.
+He currently chairs ASRA’s Perioperative Point-of-Care Ultrasound Special Interest Group.

-Nabil Elkassabany, MD, MBA, MSCE, is an associate professor in the Department of Anesthesiology and Critical Care at the Perelman School of Medicine, University of Pennsylvania in Philadelphia.
+Nabil Elkassabany, MD, MSCE, is an associate professor in the Department of Anesthesiology and Critical Care at the Perelman School of Medicine, University of Pennsylvania in Philadelphia.
 He is the director of the sections of Regional and Orthopedic Anesthesiology and he is also the director of the regional anesthesiology and acute pain medicine fellowship.
 His research interest focuses on improving patients’ outcomes after regional anesthesia.
-He currently chairs the communication committee and is a member of the board of directors of ASRA Pain Medicine.
+He currently is a member of the board of directors of ASRA, chairs the industry relation and communication committees, and is the co-chair for #ASRASPRING21.

 Maggie Holtz, MD, is a board certified anesthesiologist.
 Having previously served as assistant professor of anesthesiology at Emory and then at Yale, she now works for Georgia Anesthesiologists, P.C., where she is chief of regional and orthopedic anesthesia at WellStar Kennestone Regional Medical Center in suburban Atlanta.
 Dr. Holtz speaks across the country on opioid minimization and enhanced recovery after surgery, and also teaches at regional anesthesia workshops both nationally and internationally.